sezzle/sezzle-shopware5/README.md

 ### Payment Configuration

 * Make sure you have the `Merchant UUID` and the `API Keys` from the [`Sezzle Merchant Dashboard`](https://dashboard.sezzle.com/merchant/).
-Sign Up if you have not signed up to get the necessities.
+You must be [registered with Sezzle](https://dashboard.sezzle.com/merchant/signup) to access the Merchant Dashboard.
 * Navigate to `Customers > Payments > Sezzle > Settings` in your `Shopware` Backend.
 * Enable `Sezzle` by checking the `Enable for this shop` checkbox.
 * Set the `Public Key` and `Private Key`.